Tenants must usually give you written notice if they plan on moving out. They don't need to give notice if

 Article 14 of the Private Tenancies Order (NI) 2006 says how much notice tenants must give.
 They should give you

 Your tenancy agreement can ask the tenants to give more notice than the law requires.
+It can't ask them to give less notice than the law requires.

 The notice has to be in writing.
 This can include text messages or emails.

 It does not have to say anything specific.
-But, the tenant should let you know when they plan on moving out.
+But the tenant should let you know when they plan on moving out.

 Contact your tenants to tell them you've received the notice.